SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 3. *some email* - 0"

 ### Invalid performance score parameters
-In the general channel, try sending the `/set` command with the parameter values "11", "0", "10.5", and "-1".
+In the #general channel, try sending the `/set` command with the parameter values "11", "0", "10.5", and "-1".
 Check that Discord does not allow you to send the command.

 ## Use Case 4

 ### Download data
 In the #general channel in the Discord server, send the command `/download-csv`.

-Check that the bot returns a message in the channel "CSV file generated." with a CSV file called "piazza.csv".
-Check that the first row of the CSV files is: "Email","Questions","Answers","Views","Endorsements","_id","__v".
+Check that the bot returns a message in the channel "CSV file generated." with a CSV file called `piazza.csv`.
+Check that the first row of the CSV files is: `"Email","Questions","Answers","Views","Endorsements","_id","__v"`.
 The other rows contain data on students in the Piazza course.
 Check that the number of questions, answers, views, and endorsements multiplied by the parameters from the `/set` command is equal to the number of points for each student:

 Points = Questions * p1 + Answers * p2 + Views * p3 + Endorsements * p4

-Note: Whenever you set the point parameters with the `/set` command, you will need to wait for 1-2 minutes for the total points to be updated correctly when you use the `/download-csv` command.
+Note: Whenever you set the point parameters with the `/set` command, you will need to wait a little for the total points to be updated correctly when you use the `/download-csv` command.

 ## Use Case 2